303software/SwiftPrimer/README.md

 # Swift Primer

 This is intended as an interactive supplement to the [Swift Language Book](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/).
+The intended audience has some programming experience but is a Swift beginner.

 Play around!
 If you mess something up and the playground won't compile, you can always revert with `git checkout -- *`